top of page

 I would send you a photo, but you should really

-place--one where you can go, a whole atmosphere of
+a place--one where you can go, a whole atmosphere of pink and white; a city of

-monument of fullness and fragility.
+fullness and fragility.

-So much of her is already gone,
+So much of her is already gone--

-on the grass, a mosaic of
+there on the grass, a mosaic of

-oxidizing petals--and yet
+oxidizing petals--and yet,

-she is missing nothing, a vision of
+she is missing nothing.

-than I've ever seen; her canopy, so vast that
+Her blooms are more outstretched this year than I've ever seen; her canopy, so vast that

-in petals.
+petals.

-Her arms have grown so long, that
+Her arms have grown so long that

 changes to a peachy-pink, and I forget

-what time it is.
+what time is.

-pinkish-toned sheet or when,
+pinkish-toned sheets or when,

 on weekend mornings--remember?--

-our mother would fling upwards the
+Mother would fling upwards the duvet,

 and, for that instant, before it fell, we lived

-in a globe of pink,
+in a globe of pink, of giggling womb of

 woman-held delight.